blacklightpy/vaultofknowledge/home.md

 - Personal: Where I keep notes on some stuff I'm personally interested in, because I'm lazy to keep them more private (although not much sensitive information will be there)
 - Public: Notes on something that is cool for arbitrary reasons, but doesn't belong in any knowledge-base categories..
 - World Building: Notes on Science, Engineering, Philosophy, etc. which can be used to make the world a better place.
-- World Exploration: Not to improve the world per se, but just exploring the world around us for the sake of it.
+- World Exploration: Not to improve the world per-se, but just exploring the world around us for the sake of it.
 - Unorganized

+## Other Notes
 **NOTE:** The UI of the website isn't optimized for mobile phones, and even for websites.
 I built this page using a Obsidian-flavoured markdown vault to website generator named ObsidianHTML.
 I haven't taken the time to style out the website, but this is it for now.
 I went with that it is better to make something than avoid doing anything at all while waiting for perfection.

+- The website and the vault is hosted on my [GitHub account](https://github.com/blacklightpy/vaultofknowledge)